-- 1. In the directory tree, click on KVM switches > [All switches]. - 2.
-Right-click the KVM switch and click Configuration on the context menu. - 3.
-Click the Channels tab. - 4.
-Use the USB Keymode entry of the desired channel to select between the following options:
+- 1. Use the tree view to click on KVM extenders > [All extenders]. - 2.
+Double-click the computer module of the KVM extender to be configured. - 3.
+Click the General tab. - 4.
+Use the USB Keymode entry in the Configuration paragraph to select between the following options:

-PC Standard: standard keymode
+PC Standard: Standard keymode

-PC Multimedia: support for Multimedia special keys
+PC Multimedia: Support for Multimedia special keys

-Apple: keymode for Apple computers
+Apple A1243: Apple Keyboard with numeric keypad (A1243)

 SUN US: Sun keymode (American layout)

 SUN DE: Sun keymode (German layout)

-LK463: LK463 compatible keyboard

 If the console is provided with a Sun keyboard, use the Solaris Shortcut Keys of this keyboard after enabling.
-But even when using a standard keyboard, these functions can be performed by using the key combinations listed below:
+When using a standard keyboard, these functions can be performed by using the key combinations listed below: